a-lurker/a-lurker.github.io/docs/luup-engine.md

 local lightStatus, timeStamp = luup.variable_get ("urn:upnp-org:serviceId:SwitchPower1", "Status", 43)
 ```

 WARNING.
-If you do this you will get an error.
+If you do this you will get an error:
 ```lua
 local temperature = tonumber(luup.variable_get("urn:upnp-org:serviceId:TemperatureSensor1", "CurrentTemperature", 105))
 ERROR: [string "LuaTestCode2"]:1: bad argument #2 to 'tonumber' (base out of range)